-1.4.1 The accounting officer must:
+4.3 The accounting officer must:

-Review and amend this Policy accordance with the time phases of the Integrated Development Plan (IDP), SDF and Scheme review processes so that the proposed amendments to the Policy can:
+Review and amend this Policy in accordance with the time phases of the Integrated Development Plan (IDP), SDF and Scheme review processes, so that the proposed amendments to the Policy can:

-- (a) be aligned with Planning and Scheme amendments; - (b) be submitted timeously for budget allocations in accordance with the Msunduzi Service Delivery Budget Implementation Plan (SDBIP); - (c) ensure that proposed amendments comply with the all applicable Legislation, Policy, Plans and Regulations: - (d) be effected in accordance with the required Transparent Public Participation Processes in Chapter 4 and 5 of the Local Government Municipal System Act No 13 of 2000 as Amended in 2002 and 2004 (MSA); and, - (e) ensure that the Performance Plans of line function managers and their staff are in compliance with the requirements of the Municipal the Performance Management System with regard to the monitoring, evaluation, and strict regulation of Boarding Houses as is required in Section 38 of the MSA, the Msunduzi SPLUMA By Law of 15 September 2015 and this Boarding House Policy.
+(a) be aligned with Planning and Scheme amendments.

+- (b) be submitted timeously for budget allocations in accordance with the Msunduzi Service Delivery Budget Implementation Plan (SDBIP). - (c) ensure that proposed amendments comply with the all applicable Legislation, Policy, Plans and Regulations. - (d) be effected in accordance with the required Transparent Public Participation Processes in Chapter 4 and 5 of the Local Government Municipal System Act No 13 of 2000 as Amended in 2002 and 2004 (MSA); and, - (e) ensure that the Performance Plans of line function managers and their staff comply with the requirements of the Municipal the Performance Management System with regard to the monitoring, evaluation, and strict regulation of Boarding Houses as is required in Section 38 of the MSA, the Msunduzi SPLUM By Law of 2021 and this Boarding House Policy.